Worship on Sunday, FAQ

 How long is a typical service?

 Sunday services last roughly an hour, though any service may be slightly shorter or longer.
 We aim to start on time, at 10:30 am.
 We recommend you arrive at least 10 minutes before the start time to park your car, get a nametag, and be seated.
-We have two parking lots, one entered from Rambling Road and a new lot entered from Cheatham Drive.
+We have two parking lots, one entered from Rambling Road (this is where our handicap-accessible and mobility-challenged parking is) and another entered from Cheatham Drive.

 Are there special holiday services?

-Because we hold different beliefs, during our various worship services we lift up, or worship, what is most important to us—our shared values.
-Together we seek answers to life’s most difficult questions, learn how to be better persons, remind ourselves of our values and aspirations, and listen to wisdom from a variety of sources and faith traditions.
-Since UUs hold a variety of theological beliefs, we do not collectively worship one idea of God or divinity.
-We respect and incorporate a variety of ideas over time in our services.
+The word “worship” literally means “to hold up things of worth.”
+Because we don’t have a creed (a set of beliefs to which we all must ascribe) we lift up, or worship, what is most important to us—our shared values.
+Together we seek answers to life’s most difficult questions, learn how to be better people, remind ourselves of our highest aspirations, and learn from each other and from various faith traditions.
+We do not collectively worship God, though some Unitarian Universalists do.
+When we’re together we respect and incorporate a variety of ideas and names for The Holy Mystery.

 Who should I contact with any other questions I may have?